 (n) Total Disability Veterans Compensation.

 1. Total Disability Veterans Compensation that is in excess of $1,800 per month shall be excluded.
-No deductions shall be applied against the amounts over $1,800 per month that are excluded.

-2. If, prior to October 6, 2016, an LHA had exercised its discretion to exclude Total Disability Veterans Compensation in excess of $1,800 per year, such LHA shall continue to exclude all of such amounts for those tenants who were previously granted the exclusion.
-No deductions shall be applied against the amounts over $1,800 per year that are excluded.
+2. If, prior to October 6, 2016, an LHA had exercised its discretion to exclude Total Disability Veterans Compensation in excess of $1,800 per year, such LHA shall continue to exclude all of such amounts for those Tenants who were previously granted the exclusion.

 (o) A return of capital on sale or transfer of an investment or of other real or personal property.

-(p) Wages and/or salary earned by a tenant 62 years of age or older, or other household member, 62 years of age or older, not to exceed the total amount which would have been earned by a person working 20 hours per week at the minimum wage specified in M.G.L. c.
+(p) Earned wages and/or salary and income received from unemployment insurance, workers’ compensation, and short-term and long-term disability received by a Tenant 62 years of age or older, or other Household Member, 62 years of age or older, not to exceed the total amount which would have been earned by a person working 20 hours per week at the minimum wage specified in M.G.L. c.
 151, § 1.

 (q) Transitional support services stipends for work related expenses such as transportation received from the Department of Transitional Assistance by former clients whose benefits terminated due to earnings.

+(r) Contributions to, and withdrawals from, Achieving a Better Life Experience (ABLE) accounts established pursuant to 26 U.S.C. § 529A.

+(s) Annuity payments made pursuant to M.G.L. c.
+115, § 6B to certain disabled veterans or to the parents or non-remarried surviving spouses of such veterans who are deceased.

 (4) Deductions from Gross Household Income.
-Net household income shall be gross household income less the following deductions but in no event shall be less than zero:
+Net Household income shall be gross Household income less the following deductions but in no event shall be less than zero:

-(a) $400 for a household living in family housing in which the tenant is an elderly person of low income or a handicapped person of low income provided that the household is not overhoused.
+(a) $400 for a Household living in family housing in which the Tenant is an elderly person of low income or a person with a disability of low income provided that the Household is not Overhoused.

 6.05: continued

-(b) $300 for each unemancipated minor household member (younger than 18 years old).
+(b) $300 for each unemancipated minor Household Member (younger than 18 years old).

-(c) $300 for each adult household member (other than the tenant); this deduction is limited by the amount by which the gross income of such adult household member exceeds all other deductions claimed against his or her income.
+(c) $300 for each adult Household Member (other than the Tenant); this deduction is limited by the amount by which the gross income of such adult Household Member exceeds all other deductions claimed against his or her income.

-(d) A deduction for heat in the amount prescribed by the Department's schedule of heat deductions; this deduction is only available to a household which separately pays for the cost of heat.
+(d) A deduction for heat in the amount prescribed by EOHLC’s schedule of heat deductions; this deduction is only available to a Household which separately pays for the cost of heat.

-(e) Payments for necessary medical expenses (including co-payment amounts) which are not covered by insurance or otherwise reimbursed, provided that such expenses are in excess of 3% of annual gross household income and are paid by household members.
+(e) Payments for necessary medical expenses (including co-payment amounts) which are not covered by insurance or otherwise reimbursed, provided that such expenses are in excess of 3% of annual gross Household income and are paid by Household Members.
 Payments for medical health insurance are considered medical expenses.

-(f) Payments for the care of child(ren) or of a sick or incapacitated household member provided that the LHA shall have determined the payments to be necessary for the employment of another household member who would otherwise have provided such care; the total amount deducted for this deduction and the deductions in 760 CMR 6.05(4)(g) and (h) for this household member who makes the payment shall not exceed his or her gross income.
+(f) Payments for the care of child(ren) or of a sick or incapacitated Household Member provided that the LHA shall have determined the payments to be necessary for the employment of another Household Member who would otherwise have provided such care; the total amount deducted for this deduction and the deductions in 760 CMR 6.05(4)(g) and (h) for this Household Member who makes the payment shall not exceed his or her gross income.

-(g) Child support, separate support, and/or alimony paid under court order or court approved agreement by a household member for the support of a minor child, spouse, or ex-spouse, not residing with the household, provided that the total amount deducted for this deduction and the deductions in 760 CMR 6.05(4)(f) and (h) for this household member shall not exceed his or her gross income.
+(g) Child support, separate support, and/or alimony paid under court order or court approved agreement by a Household Member for the support of a minor child, spouse, or ex-spouse, not residing with the Household, provided that the total amount deducted for this deduction and the deductions in 760 CMR 6.05(4)(f) and (h) for this Household Member shall not exceed his or her gross income.